zaki133/t2p-2.0/README.md

 ```bash
 API_KEY = "ENTER_YOUR_API_KEY_HERE"
 ```

+### In the app/test folder, run the following commands:

 To run all the tests, use the following command:
 ```bash
 coverage run -m unittest discover